driveall/view/README.md

 * on the AWS side DynamoDB IAM user should be created with correct permissions
-* update properties file with correct permissions
+* update properties file in 'store' with correct permissions
 * do 'gradle bootWar' for each service
 * copy all war files to one folder
 * make sure Java 21 is installed in classpath